Is the world is going to get worse until Jesus returns? I often hear people claim that it is, and this claim worries me for several reasons.

 I also remember when I was a sophomore or junior in high school.
 Some guy in the larger evangelical community pronounced that he had figured out the specific day Christ would return.
 He wrote a book about it.
 I remember anxiously awaiting that day, wondering if it would indeed come around.

 I mean, I loved Jesus, but I also wanted to do stuff—like go to college.
 Live on my own.
 Visit another country.
 Write a book.
-Have sex.
+Fall in love.
 You know—the usual.

 Well, needless, to say, that day came and went, and Jesus did not return.